Squwiddly/Squwiddly/README.md

 ### Hi there 👋
-Im a student at EPFL in chemistry
+I'm a student at EPFL in chemistry
 <!--
 **Squwiddly/Squwiddly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.